People play differently when they’re keeping score. – Stephen R. Covey.

 When you enter the grade by grade enrollment in the spreadsheet, you’ll see that the numbers slant so you can see the how the cohort progresses through the years.
 One school analyzed their figures and discovered they actually had an enrollment uptick in fifth and sixth grade which was sustained through seventh and eighth.
 It turned out that these were students who were planning on enrolling in the local Catholic high school, and their parents wanted the students to develop friendships prior to their children enrolling there, giving further validity to the claim that parents and students start thinking about their high school choices long before eighth grade.
 It led the elementary school to develop a specialized middle school curriculum, further differentiating itself from other schools in the area, offering its students a unique educational experience.
 It allowed sixth, seventh and eighth graders to work together in topic-oriented science and social studies classes, preparing them for the high school’s educational environment.

 So, if parents are thinking about their high school choices four years before they enter the initial grade of the high school, when do you think they’re thinking about Kindergarten?
 That’s right…their first birthday.
 In fact, if your school has a Pre-K program, parents start thinking about schooling as soon as their children are born.
 My first grandchild was born almost five monthly ago, and my son-in-law and daughter have had to choose a childcare program about a year ago, and needed to wait until August to begin.
 Since this is February, you can certainly see how today’s Millennial mind thinks.
-So that you can develop a relationship with these new parents, enter “Baby Steps Marketing” in the search block on this Web site for a methodology to work toward engaging new parents with your school.
+So that you can develop a relationship with today’s new parents, enter “Baby Steps Marketing” in the search block on this Web site for a methodology to work toward engaging new parents with your school.

 © Michael V. Ziemski, SchoolAdvancement, 2013-2021